 Haifa's First Jewish Hospital 1922 - 1932

 Established in 1922 by the Hadassah Medical Organization as the first and only Jewish hospital in the city, its beginning was modest: 36 beds in

 Ten years later, as agreed, the hospital was turned over to the Haifa Jewish

 Funds were scarce since no assistance was provided by either the British

 Expansion Begins 1942

 construction of a new building in 1942.
-The hospital became known as the Rothschild Hospital, in honor of the family that had donated the land and funds for its construction.
-It included 85 beds, three departments and a laboratory.
+The hospital became known as the Rothschild Hospital, in honor of the family's donation of land and funds for the construction.

 Independence and Immigration 1948 - 1967